 Royal Alcazar Seville Admission price:

-Admission into the Alcazar is €9.50 for adults.
+Admission into the Alcazar is €9.50 for adults and more with added tour.
 Free entry for under 16

 Students between ages 17-25 is €2